jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 ##### Interesting Quote:
 - *Paul knew that even in this life the resurrection of Christ gave new power for Christian ministry and obedience to God.* (755) on [[Philippians3#v 10]]

+#### 2022-07-26 18:23 Pages 760-780
+##### What I learned:
+1. Christ's session refers to the fact that he sat down at the right hand of God.
+Session is no longer used this way in English.
+1. Christ's ascension means we are able to share now in Christ's authority over the universe and will later share in it more fully.
+1. Jesus is truly and fully a prophet but NT avoids calling him that because Jesus himself is the subject of all the OT prophecies and is himself the source of revelation from God.

+##### Interesting Quote:
+- *Of course, since he is fully God, the being of the Holy Spirit is always present everywhere (he is omnipresent), but he does not always show his presence in activities that bring blessing* (779)

+#### 2022-07-28 20:45 Pages 780-800
+##### What I learned:
+1. The Holy Spirit has some restraining influence on unbelievers since he convicts the world of sin (John 16:8-11).
+1. 2 Corinthians 13:14 shows that Paul attributes fellowship among believers to the Holy Spirit, not the Father or the Son.
+1. David's cry for the Holy Spirit to not depart from him in Psalm 51:11 can be better understood when read in light of the Holy Spirit having anointed King Saul but also leaving him in 1 Samuel 16:13.

+##### Interesting Quote:
+- *Therefore, when the Holy Spirit is working strongly in the church to manifest God's presence, the church community will be in beautiful harmony and overflowing with love for one another.* (782)

+#### 2022-07-29 22:09 Pages 800-840
+##### What I learned:
+1. One restraint that common grace bestows is the force of conscience as noted in Romans 2:14-15.
+This shows that although their moral behavior cannot grant them salvation, unbelievers are capable of "doing good" according to Luke 6:33.
+1. Adam and Eve remained married after the fall and bore children, creating the first family.
+The existence of families in unbelievers is evidence of common grace.
+1. It is biblical to seek good for unbelievers according to Matthew 5:45 where God bestows rain on the just and the unjust.
+Jesus did not require anyone to believe first in order to receive healing from him.
+2. God shows goodness even to unbelievers as evident in Psalm 145:9 and Mark 10:21.
+3. 1 Corinthians 8:3 hits diff.
+4. God's highest value is His own glory, according to the Reformed view, while Arminians believe His highest value is the libertarian free will of man.
+5. Even John Calvin cringed at the doctrine of reprobation.
+Reprobation brings God sorrow.

+##### Interesting Quote:
+- *This means that all science and technology carried out by non-Christians is a result of common grace...* (805)
+- *Berkhof says that God "showers untold blessings upon all men and also clearly indicates that these are the expressions of a favorable disposition in God, which falls short however of the positive volition to pardon their sin, to lift their sentence, and to grant them salvation."* (810)
+- *Another important decision is that the ground of election is God's grace, whereas the ground of reprobation is God's justice.* (835)
+- *But why did he decide to set his love on me?
+Not for anything good in me, but simply because he decided to love me.
+There is more ultimate reason than that.* (836)

+#### 2022-07-30 12:33 Pages 840-860
+##### What I learned:
+1. All genuine gospel presentations must include repentance and forgiveness of sins.
+1. We play not active role in God's work of regeneration.
+Regeneration comes before saving faith.
+1. Jesus didn't refer to Christian baptism in John 3:5 since that started on Pentecost.

+##### Interesting Quote:
+- *This is why prayer is so important to effective evangelism.
+Unless God works in people's hearts to make the proclamation of the gospel effective, there will be no genuine saving response.* (843)